goatslacker/forge/README.md

+# forge

-# forge - An easy to use CLI tool written in NodeJS useful for compiling JavaScript projects
+An easy to use CLI tool written in NodeJS useful for compiling projects.

+I wrote this because I was sick of writing the same Jakefiles over and over again for building my projects.
+Now I have a simple CLI tool, I can just cd into my project and run `forge` and have it do it's magic.

 ## Installing

+NPM

+    sudo npm install forge -g

 Unix/Linux